Las Vegas DUI - Vehicular Homicide: What Can Happen To Me?

-For the State of Nevada to secure a conviction for Vehicular Homicide, it must prove three elements beyond a reasonable doubt:
+For the Las Vegas to secure a conviction for Vehicular Homicide, it must prove three elements beyond a reasonable doubt:

 - Standard DUI: The State must prove beyond a reasonable doubt that the driver was either too impaired to drive or was above the legal limit for alcohol within two hours of actual physical control or over the limit for drugs.

 - Proximate Cause of Death: The State must prove that the driver caused the death of the individual.
 It must be a death that is a DIRECT result of the collision.

 - Prior DUIs: The prosecutor must also prove that the driver had at least three prior DUIs.

 For element three, the prior DUIs, it's important to note the following: